bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.6 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of the BC Petroleum and Natural Gas Title Credential.
+The Petroleum and Natural Gas Title Credential must be issued by EMLI (Ministry of Energy, Mines and Low Carbon Innovation).
+The structure of the creential contains all information eneded to fullfill a BC Petroleum and Natural Gas Title.
+These systems and governance will allow for a more trustworthy ecosystem.
+The purpose of this governance framework is to outline all rules associated with governance, issuance, vreification and recovation of the BC Petroleum and Natural Gas Title Credential.

 ## 1.7 Scope